-Crowning the nation in the northeast, Maine is renowned for its rich art history and culture.
+Crowning the nation’s Northeast, Maine is renowned for its rich art, history and culture

 Home to not only a vibrant art scene but also a wealth of learning opportunities that cover a wide variety of topics.
 Students have ample opportunities at these destinations to dive into educational experiences that will stay with them for a lifetime.

 Visit the largest and oldest public art institution in Maine and discover a stunning collection of art.
 The Portland Museum of Art has been the city’s cornerstone of cultural and historical appreciation of the arts for over 140 years.
-They have a commitment to being accessible and open to all, including free admission to guests 21 and younger as well as free school tours.
-Explore all walks of art life here–featuring a guided tour full of unique experiences.
+They are committed to accessibility and openness to all, including free admission for guests 21 and younger and free school tours.
+Explore all walks of art life here, featuring a guided tour full of unique experiences.
 Through artists’ spotlights and historical highlights, their exhibitions elevate narratives and perspectives from artists who have shaped the local culture.
 Students are inspired to engage in deep explorations of artwork through conversations, inquiries, and hands-on activities.
 Through firsthand experiences and engaging discoveries, students’ visits will help build their creativity in the classroom and beyond.

 Maine Discovery Museum (Bangor)